2013 Barrie Arts Awards

-The title sponsor for the Barrie Arts Awards since it's inception in 2008 is TD Trust.
-The design sponsor is Rhubarb Media and the media sponsor this year was CTV Barrie.
+The Presentation Sponsor for the Barrie Arts Awards since it's inception in 2008 is TD Trust.
+The design sponsor is Rhubarb Media and the media sponsor in 2012 was CTV Barrie.
 Thank you!

 A big thank you as well to Georgian College and The Barrie Advance for their award sponsorship.

 For more information on the Barrie Arts Awards, please contact the Department of Culture at (705) 739-4299 or firstname.lastname@example.org.